ChainSafe/forest-iac/README.md

 ## Overview

-The Terraform folder contains a script that utilizes Terraform to automate the setup of droplets on DigitalOcean.
-This script provides an executable description for configuring the necessary infrastructure to run Forest Mainnet, Calibnet, or lotus mainnet nodes The script automates several steps, including:
+The Terraform folder contains terraform scripts to automate the setup of droplets on DigitalOcean.
+These scripts enable the configuration of essential infrastructure required for running Forest Mainnet, Calibnet, or Lotus Mainnet nodes.
+The script automates several steps, including:

 - Booting up a New Droplet: It initializes a new droplet with specified parameters such as image, name, region, and size.